Clinical UM Guideline

 |94775||Pediatric home apnea monitoring event recording including respiratory rate, pattern and heart rate per 30-day period of time; monitor attachment only (includes hook-up, initiation of recording and disconnection)|

 |94776||Pediatric home apnea monitoring event recording including respiratory rate, pattern and heart rate per 30-day period of time; monitoring, download of information, receipt of transmission(s) and analyses by computer only|

 |94777||Pediatric home apnea monitoring event recording including respiratory rate, pattern and heart rate per 30-day period of time; physician, interpretation and preparation of report only by a physician or other qualified healthcare professional|

 |E0619||Apnea monitor, with recording feature|

-The 2003 policy statement and reaffirmed in 2005 by the AAP also identified infants who could benefit from home monitoring, not because of an increased risk of SIDS, but because of other factors that increase the risk of sudden death.
+The AAP policy statement was reaffirmed in 2005, and also identified infants who could benefit from home monitoring, not because of an increased risk of SIDS, but because of other factors that increase the risk of sudden death.
 These infants include those that have:

 Types of Apnea